fourstepper/ansible-role-automation-user/README.md

+# ansible-role-automation-user

+An Ansible Role that provisions a secure automation user for a system

+## Requirements

+None.

+## Role variables
+`automation_user: ansible`

+Add your public key to the `files/public_keys` file

+Note: It is possible to add multiple key files as well

-# This role has to be run with root privileges (--ask-become-pass), unless privileged user already exists
+### DISCLAIMER: This role has to be run with root privileges (--ask-become-pass)

-## Vars
-- automation_user: ansible - the name of the automation user
-- Add your public key to the files/public_keys
+#### License
+MIT